APonce911/jekyll-mywebsite/_drafts/inheritance-scala-for-the-impatient.md

   - A <i>val</i> can override another <i>val</i> or a parameterless <i>def</i>.
   - A <i>var</i> can only override an abstract <i>var</i>.

-  OBS: A <i>var</i> cannt be override.If you provide a var, all subclasses will be stuck with it
+  OBS: A <i>var</i> cannot be overridden.
+If you provide a var, all subclasses will be stuck with it

 <h3>Anonymous Subclasses</h3>

-  An anonymous subclasse is created when you include a block with definitions or overrides.(Object with strutural type) Ex:
+  An anonymous subclass is created when you include a block with definitions or overrides.
+(Object with structural type) Ex:

   <pre>
     <code>